ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-3-8.png)

-## 4. Run Inference and Detect Anomalies
+## 4. Detect Anomalies and Verify Results

    In this Section, we will
    - Use the trained model to detect anomalies in a test data set (provided in Section [2])